alex-tiurin/espresso-page-object/README.md

 To definitely understand how it works you can run tests of *DemoEspressoTest* class and watch logcat output with tag = **EspressoPageObject**.

+### RuleSequence + SetUpTearDownRule => full control under your tests

+- control the execution of pre- and postconditions of each test
+- control the moment of activity launching.
+It is one of the most  important point in android automation.
+- don't write @Before and @After methods by changing it to the single lambda of SetUpTearDownRule object
+- combine conditions of your test in unlimited number of SetUpTearDownRule objects and add  them to RuleSequence